4d/docs/website/translated_docs/es/ViewPro/method-list.md

 #### Descripción

-The `VP Get selection` command <!-- REF #_method_.VP Get selection.Summary -->returns a new range object referencing the current selected cells<!-- END REF -->.
+The `VP Get selection` command<!-- REF #_method_.VP Get selection.
+Summary -->returns a new range object referencing the current selected cells<!-- END REF -->.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.